ONSdigital/eq-cir-proxy-service/eq_cir_proxy_service/docs/endpoints/status/README.md

 # GET /status

-The /status endpoint provides a simple health check used by Cloud Run to verify that the proxy Service is running and able to respond to requests.
+The /status endpoint provides a simple health check used by Cloud Run to verify that the Proxy Service is running and able to respond to requests.

 The endpoint does not require any parameters and returns a small JSON response confirming the service is running.